voschezang/coding-handbook/management-principles.md

 Best practices

+- Alignment
+  - Ensure there is alignment on the goal of each meeting.
 - Scope
   - Make meetings specific.
 Limit their scope.
 Don't strive for a one size fits all.
     - E.g. status checks, retrospectives, reviews and demos (either internally or public).